Introduction to R

 [1] "muddaub" "burntbricks" "sunbricks"

 The quotes around “muddaub”, etc. are essential here.
 Without the quotes R will assume there are objects called muddaub, burntbricks and sunbricks.
-As these objects don’t exist in R’s memory, there will be an error message.
+As these names don’t exist in R’s memory, there will be an error message.

 There are many functions that allow you to inspect the content of a vector. length() tells you how many elements are in a particular vector: